huangs1/spencerhuang.netlify.com/README.md

 npm install
 ```

-This will take some time and will install all packages necessary to run Victor Hugo and its tasks.
+This will install all packages necessary to run Victor Hugo and its tasks.

 ### Development